canpekdemir/pdf-generator/README.md

 This project helps you to create pdf files from html content.
 It also clears any html errors and does not corrupt for non-english alphabet characters.

-This project uses jtidy and core-renderer as dependency libraries. core-renderer uses old itext dependency 2.0.8
+This project uses jtidy and core-renderer as dependency libraries.
+The core-renderer library uses old itext dependency 2.0.8

 # Usage